sidorares/tiny-react-renderer/src/fiber/HowDoesFiberWork.md

 * `Err`
 * `Ref`

-This is likely best explained with an example.
-We’ll create a component that first renders the text `"Hello"` followed by rendering the text `"World"`.
+This is likely best explained with an example using the DOM renderer.
+We’ll create a Composite Component that renders a text instance with the `"Hello"` inside of a `div` host instance.
+We’ll immediately render the `App` composite component updating the text instance contents to be the string `"World"`.

 ```jsx
 const App = (props) => <div>{props.children}</div>;